Updated January 24, 2023

 sustainable-tablet-towel

-12. Phone case with a pocket
+12. Phone wallet case

 A phone case protects a phone from damage.
-A phone case with a pocket doubles as a purse.
+A phone wallet case doubles as a purse.
 The pocket holds a financial card, hotel room card key, driver’s licence, or a transit or Wi-Fi card.
 Between the case and the phone, there’s room for a few other items.
 That’s where I keep an emergency cash stash and a small holder containing my home-country SIM card and SIM card eject tool.
-Include a phone tether tab to attach a strap to deter pickpockets and reduce the risk of damage to a dropped phone.

 phone-tether-tab